Sunday, July 28, 2019

 15. Transformers (The Fallen Remix) ["Transformers: Revenge of the Fallen"]

-I put the tracks in chronological order, beginning with "Everything Works If You Let It" from 1980 through to "Transformers (The Fallen Remix)" from 2009.
-And since this would be a post-2009 release, I didn't divide the album into two sides like I usually do for a theoretical vinyl album.
+I arranged the tracks chronologically, beginning with "Everything Works If You Let It" from 1980 and ending with "Transformers (The Fallen Remix)" from 2009.
+Since this would be a post-2009 release, I didn't divide the album into two sides like I usually do for a theoretical vinyl album.

 "Transformers (The Fallen Remix)" appears on the soundtrack for "Transformers: Revenge of the Fallen," but is not actually used in the movie for some reason.
 I decided to only include songs from movie soundtracks, but you could also include "Out in the Streets" (aka "That '70s Song") from the TV show "That '70s Show."